-Before connecting hardware and shielding gas to the device, make sure that the device is disconnected from power source and switch $\begin{pmatrix} \mathbf{8} \end{pmatrix}$ is in the OFF position.
+Before connecting hardware and shielding gas to the device, make sure that the device is disconnected from power source and switch (10) is in the OFF position.

-For most applications during MIG/MAG welding the polarity of the welding should be positive ,+' on the EURO socket and negative ,." on the return cable.
+For most applications during MIG/MAG welding the polarity of the welding should be positive ,+' on the EURO socket and negative ,-" on the return cable.

 - 1. Connect the gas hose to the machine. - 2.
-Connect return cable into SK socket, "(3) and the mass clamp to the welded part. - 3.
-Plug the MIG welding gun into MIG gun euro connector (7) on the front panel and tighten locking nut securely (see 7.5.3). - 4.
-Insert the polarity switch cable plug into the SK socket "+" 2 on the front of the machine and tighten it. - 5.
-Make sure that all threaded connections are not loose and that the shielding gas connection is tight. - 6.
-Connect the machine to the power supply in accordance with appropriate guidelines (see 7.4). - 7.
-Turn on the device by setting the switch (8) to ON position. - 8.
-Insert the welding wire to the handle (see 7.5.4). - 9.
-Unscrew the valve in the gas cylinder and set the appropriate value for the shielding gas flow.
-By using the "GAS" (gas test) button on the front function panel. - 10.
+Connect return cable into SK socket ${n}$ -"(2) and the mass clamp to the welded part. - 3.
+Plug the MIG welding gun into device (see 7.5.3). - 4.
+Make sure that all threaded connections are not loose and that the shielding gas connection is tight. - 5.
+Connect the machine to the power supply in accordance with appropriate guidelines (see 7.4). - 6.
+Turn on the device by setting the switch (10) to ON position. - 7.
+Insert the welding wire to the handle (see 7.5.4). - 8.
+Open the valve in the gas cylinder and set the appropriate value for the shielding gas flow. - 9.
 The machine is ready for welding.